pedroallenrevez/backend-engineering-challenge/README.md

 This algorithm makes use of two buffers that maintain state, and keep the needed information to a minimum.

 1. `stack` - the stack holds the observation values themselves, in order to calculate the statistic (in this case, an average);
-2. `diffs` - the time-difference buffer holds the difference in time (timedelta) between seen observations.
-With this, we can avoid storing useless timestamp data, for multiple points.
+2. `tss` - the stack that holds seen timestamps, within our time-window.

 This algorithm uses the following terminology: